palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

                 .attr('width', containerWidth)
                 .attr('height', containerHeight)

 Second, we should add a ``<g>``, or "group" tag, where everything else in our chart will go.
 Add this to the end of your ``svg`` declaration.
-We'll also want to give it a ``transform`` attribute that shifts it slightly according to the margins we set.
+We'll also want to give it a ``transform`` attribute that shifts it slightly according to our margins.

 .. code-block:: javascript
     :emphasize-lines: 5-6